Adina Mandlová: Early days

 She was born Jarmila Anna Františka Marie Mandlová in a middle-class family in Mladá Boleslav.
 Her father Jan Mandl was a talented pianist who wanted to study music in Vienna, but when his father died, he became a railway inspector.
 He married his first wife and had two sons – Jan and Karel.
 When his wife died of tuberculosis, he married Mandlová's mother Anna Krýžová.
 She was an innkeeper's daughter.
 Together they had a son Jiří, and finally a daughter Adina.
 Her father chose her name inspired by Gaetano Donizetti's opera L'elisir d'amore.
 He made Adina listen to classical music and to play the piano.
 When she was 7 years old, her father died of Spanish influenza.
 After his death her mother made Adina stop playing the piano.
 The family struggled financially, so her mother was stealing food from their neighbour Václav Klement's garden.
 After that her mother rented rooms in their house to students.
 Adina was sent to study at a boarding school in France at Paris, but was expelled before graduation.
 She got pregnant there and had an abortion.
 She returned home and become a secretary.
 Her film career started in 1932 thanks to a small part in film Děvčátko, neříkej ne!, where she performed as a model.
 In 1932 she met an actor Hugo Haas, who became her partner.
-He cast her cast in his movie Life Is a Dog in 1933.
+He cast her in his movie Life Is a Dog in 1933.
 She worked as a model for a fashion designer Ulli Rosenbaum.
 Haas made her to refuse the main role in Gustav Machatý's movie Ecstasy (1933), which made Hedy Lamarr famous.
 They broke up in 1937.
 The movie Holka nebo kluk?
 (1938) was commercially very successful and made her the leading actress in Czechoslovakia.